jimhigson/oboe.js/writing/main/5_Implementation.md

 As an interpreted language Javascript may be run without any prior compilation.
-Directly running the files that are open in the editor is convenient while programming but, unless a project is written as a single file, in practice some build phase is required to create an easily distributable form.
+Directly running the files that are open in the editor is convenient while programming but unless a project is written as a single file in practice some build phase is required to create an easily distributable form.
 Dependency managers have not yet become standard for client-side web development so dependant libraries are usually manually downloaded.
 For a developer wishing to include my